Creating Your First Projection

 Review the Scenario

 Scroll down on the scenario to review.
 Does the client run into a shortfall based on their Base Expenses and other expenses over time?
 A shortfall will be highlighted in pink in the scenario.
-Snap will automatically provide the client with a loan that is tracked under the Cash Balance column to allow the client to keep up with their level of spending.
+Snap will automatically provide the client with a loan that is tracked under the Cash Balance column to allow them to keep up with their level of spending.

 Still need help?
 Contact Us Contact Us